 PLEASE READ THIS IMPORTANT NOTE BEFORE APPLYING.

 Prior to applying for a Visitor Shotgun Permit please ensure you are allowing at least 8 weeks.
 We have been informed by Surrey Police that they will NOT under any circumstances process an application quicker than 6 weeks.
 In addition to this we also need time to check the accuracy and completeness of documentation before we submit it and allow for postal times back to overseas Countries.
-Therefore, if your VSP arrival date is less than 8 weeks away please do not apply and kindly make alternative arrangements.
+If your VSP arrival date is less than 8 weeks away please do not apply and kindly make alternative arrangements.

 This form should be used by persons resident overseas when visiting Great Britain to apply for a Visitor's Shotgun Permit (Section 2 firearms, shotguns as defined in UK law*).
 Grant of the permit will allow import and use of the listed firearms and/or the acquisition of approved firearms for use and export.
-The CPSA will act as the overseas visitors Sponsor for the purposes of making the application.
+The CPSA will act as the overseas visitor's sponsor for the purposes of making the application.
 The CPSA will not sponsor applications for any other type of firearm.

 It is an offence for any persons to knowingly or recklessly make a false statement for the purpose of procuring the grant of a permit.